Juxtaposedwords/l2golang/advent/2019/04/README.md

 ### First Reading

 * The problem is either:
-    *  a straightforward computer science problem with a runtime of n!
+    *  a straightforward computer science problem
-        *
+        * **Brute Force(time:n*m space: n)**
+            1. For every number startign with the lowest possible combination and ending with the highest, issue a go routine which:
+                a.
+Split the number into an array of ints
+                b.
+Exit if there is no double or the array ever decreases
+                c.
+Issue a counter
+                    * Here we can use `sync/atomic`, which is hacky but works
     * an interesting combinatorics problem with a runtime of n
         * A solution without the range limits [is covered on math.stackechange](https://math.stackexchange.com/questions/336734/combinatorics-how-to-find-the-number-of-sets-of-numbers-in-increasing-order/336768#336768).
         * I lack experience with combinatorics sadly, so it's speculation as to how tackle/estimate.